 - Follow Up Session

 - Receive continued support while you deepen your nutrition knowledge and conquer new issues

 - These sessions are critical for accountability and long-term success

 - Before even booking any sessions, you can take advantage of a free phone call about what counseling may entail for you!

 Where do counseling sessions take place?

-Counseling is available for both in person sessions (Ramsey, NJ) and virtual counseling (for NJ residents) through video conferencing.
+Counseling is available through virtual counseling through video conferencing.
 These video sessions allow for more time flexibility so you can work meetings into your busy schedule without even leaving home.
 Everything occurs through the HIPAA-compliant portal Practice Better – take a look at their tutorial for joining video sessions here.
 It’s all very intuitive once you sign into the website or log onto the app!